joshstrike/StrikeDB/README.md

  `SELECT * FROM ??
 WHERE id=?`
  Your values need to be a flat array in the order of the question marks, such as:
  `['my_table',1]`

-- - **returnNew : boolean**
-If `true`, executing this statement will return a new statement with the result and/or execution error.
-This is necessary if you're executing a single prepared statement many times asynchronously in a `Promise.all()`.
-Executing with `returnNew` allows you to collect a list of new statements, each with the original query but with its own results or errors.

-	Normally, `execute()` both updates and returns the original statement. ***New instances of `Statement` returned from `returnNew` are clones.
-If they are real server-side prepared statements, they cannot be executed again.
-Only the original statement may be re-executed.*** If the original Statement is not emulated and you try to re-execute the resulting new statement, it will return an `.err` that you have tried to execute an unprepared statement.
-This is because the resulting new Statement was not prepared server-side.
-The new Statement returned lacks a `prepID`, intentionally, to prevent it from being executed against existing set @vars.
-Preventing re-execution of cloned statements is to prevent thread races on their stored variable names.

 - **deallocate() : Promise&lt;Statement&gt;**
 Deallocates a prepared statement stored on the server.
 StrikeDB by default allows up to 1000 uniquely named prepared statements ***per pool*** (stm_0 through stm_999).
 It will then overwrite the first one.
 If you prepare a statement, set it aside, then prepare 1000 more statements, then execute the first one, you'll be surprised to find it executes the one you prepared last.
 The good news is, this means you don't usually have to worry about deallocating them.
 You can also increase the 1000 limit in the `NameFactory` class.
 The point of this is that we don't expect a prepared statement to be held that long and executed later.